Luthen Rael: Concept and creation

 Andor creator Tony Gilroy found Luthen Rael's secret identity to be tricky and worried it would be too 'cheesy'.
 He viewed Luthen as a talent scout for the Rebellion and one of the original founders, finding it important to tell the story of uniting different rebel factions, and pronouncing Luthen as an "OG" of the rebellion.

-Luthen's past as an sergeant in the Imperial army was determined very early on by Gilroy who didn't want a revenge story for Luthen, claiming "I see that in some of the other characters, and I think that's the one I don't want."
+Luthen's past as a sergeant in the Imperial army was determined very early on by Gilroy who didn't want a revenge story for Luthen, claiming "I see that in some of the other characters, and I think that's the one I don't want."
 A 'variety' of potential backstories that Gilroy had created were discussed with actor Stellan Skarsgård, with the two ultimately choosing to base Luthen's backstory around his relationship with Kleya Marki (portrayed by Elizabeth Dulau) after seeing the dynamic between Skarsgård and Dulau, and in an attempt to give Dulau, who they believed to be a talented actress, more screen time "to her and the character the opportunity to spread their wings."
 Dulau has compared Luthen and Kleya's relationship in the flashback sequences to the protagonists of the 1973 film Paper Moon, while also noticing a similarity between the two and Joel and Ellie from The Last of Us franchise.

 Costume designer Michael Wilkinson designed both of Luthen's costumes, the outfit he wears as an antiques dealer and the one he wears as "Axis".
 The former includes a wig that Luthen wears when working in the antiques store or in other public places around Coruscant and Chandrilla.
 The wig, described by James Grebey, is a "demarcation between his public and private lives" as well as stating that "even when he's wearing the wig and playing the part, Luthen is still working towards rebellion.
 He is always listening for rumors, always looking out for possible threats.
 The wig is aesthetic."
 Artist Chester Carr and production designer Luke Hull would later create concept art based on Wilkinson's original designs, with Hull creating concept art of Luthen and Vel Sartha watching Cassian Andor leave his ship on Aldhani.

 Writer on the show Beau Willimon pushed for Skarsgård to play the character, leading to Gilroy approaching the actor.
 Skarsgård was drawn to the character due to his morally ambiguous role, claiming:

 People don't know if he's a good guy or a bad guy, which I really like, because none of us are really good guys or bad guys.
 He does really terrible things, but so does any general.
 He sacrifices people for a cause — and so does every military.
 But is it the right cause?
 You don't know.
 And often you don't know until much later if it was the right cause.
 So this ambiguity, the grey zones, I'm very interested in.